Burnley F.C.: Stadium

 The team have played their home games at Turf Moor since February 1883, which replaced their original premises at Calder Vale.
 The Turf Moor site has been used for sport since at least 1843, when Burnley Cricket Club moved to the area.
 In 1883, they invited Burnley to a field adjacent to the cricket pitch.
-Both clubs have remained there since, and only Lancashire rivals Preston North End have continuously occupied their stadium—Deepdale—for longer.
+Both clubs have remained there since, and only Lancashire rivals Preston North End have continuously occupied their stadium for longer.

 The ground originally consisted of only a pitch and the initial grandstand was not built until 1885.
 In 1888, the first league match at Turf Moor saw Burnley emerge as 4–1 winners over Bolton Wanderers, Fred Poland netting the first league goal at the stadium.
 Turf Moor's capacity was increased to 50,000 under the chairman Harry Windle during the 1910s.
 The ground hosted its only FA Cup semi-final in 1922, between Huddersfield Town and Notts County, and five years later it hosted its only full international match, between England and Wales for the British Home Championship.
 From the mid-1940s until the mid-1960s, crowds in the stadium averaged in the 20,000–35,000 range, and Burnley averaged a club-record attendance of 33,621 in the 1947–48 First Division.
 The attendance record for a single match was already set in 1924 against Huddersfield Town in an FA Cup third round tie, when 54,775 spectators attended.
 In 1960, in an FA Cup fifth round replay game against Bradford City, there was an official attendance of 52,850.
 Some of the gates were broken down, however, and many uncounted fans poured into the ground.

 Turf Moor's field had a slope until 1974, when the pitch was raised to minimise it.
 During the mid-1990s, the ground underwent further refurbishment when the Longside and Bee Hole End terraces were replaced by all-seater stands following the recommendations of the Taylor Report.
 In 2019, the club built two corner stands for disabled home supporters between the Jimmy McIlroy and both the North and Bob Lord Stands to meet the Accessible Stadium Guide regulations.
 Turf Moor currently has a capacity of 21,944 and consists of four stands: the North Stand (formerly the Longside), the Jimmy McIlroy Stand (formerly the Bee Hole End), the Bob Lord Stand, and the Cricket Field Stand for home and away fans.

 During a pre-season friendly against Italian side Lazio at Turf Moor in August 2025, Burnley became the first football club in history to live stream a game in immersive virtual reality.
 (Note: The broadcast, developed by club partner Rezzil, offered viewers a virtual seat inside the ground with a panoramic view of the pitch, live commentary, ambient crowd noise, and real-time visuals including club branding and player kits.)